City-of-Helsinki/events-helsinki-monorepo/README.md

 ### Troubleshoting release-please

-If you were expecting a new release PR to be created, but nothing happened, there's probably one of the older release PR's in pending state.
+If you were expecting a new release PR to be created or old one to be updated, but nothing happened, there's probably one of the older release PR's in pending state or action didn't run.

+1. Check if the release action ran for the last merge to main.
+If it didn't, re-run the action manually.
-First make sure there's no open release PR already; if there is, the work is now included on this one (this is the normal scenario).
+2. Check if there's any open release PR.
+If there is, the work is now included on this one (this is the normal scenario).

-If you do not see any open release PR related to the work, check if any of the closed PR's are labeled with `autorelease: pending` - ie. someone might have closed a release PR manually.
+3. If you do not see any open release PR related to the work, check if any of the closed PR's are labeled with `autorelease: pending` - ie. someone might have closed a release PR manually.
 Change the closed PR's label to `autorelease: tagged`.
 Then go and re-run the last merge workflow to trigger the release action - a new release PR should now appear.
+4. Finally check the output of the release action.
+Sometimes the bot can't parse the commit message and there is a notification about this in the action log.
+If this happens, it won't include the work in the commit either.
+You can fix this by changing the commit message to follow the [Conventional Commits](https://www.conventionalcommits.org/) format and rerun the action.

 **Important!** If you have closed a release PR manually, you need to change the label of closed release PR to `autorelease: tagged`.
 Otherwise, the release action will not create a new release PR.

+Sometimes there might be a merge conflict in release PR - this should resolve itself on the next push to main.
+But you can also resolve it manually, by updating the [release-please-manifest.json](./.release-please-manifest.json) file.

 There's also a CLI for debugging and manually running releases available for release-please: [release-please-cli](https://github.com/googleapis/release-please/blob/main/docs/cli.md)